cuzfrog/maila/README.md

 _Different config source can be used, see [Typesafe config](https://github.com/typesafehub/config)_

-Config can be hot reloaded with `Maila.reloadConfig` ,after which new instances will be created with new config.
+Config can be hot reloaded with `Maila.reloadConfig`, `Maila.provideConfig(config)` ,after which new instances will be created with new config.

 #####sending mail: